pburkholder/decksets/2018-04-cf-summit/text.md

 ![inline](https://clubrunner.blob.core.windows.net/00000008680/Images/P-Chung.jpg) ![inline](https://secure.meetupstatic.com/photos/event/c/c/c/5/600_467212421.jpeg)

-^I came up through technology first as a geophysicist, doing field work and data analysis, and then as a sysadmin for research labs and the private sector.
-I caught the DevOps bug in 2010, as soon as I heard about it, as it pulled together the work I'd been doing with automation and testing, and with the framework for team collaboration.
+^I first as a geophysicist, field work and data analysis, and then sysadmin for LABS and the PRIVATE .
+I caught the DevOps bug in 2010, SOON AS HEARD, as it PULLED together AUTOMATION and testing, and with the FRAMEWORK for team collaboration.

-^Before joining the US Government, I'd spent two years with Chef Software, where I'd spent time coaching around DevOps practices, with automation at the core.
-I struggled to nurture DevOps in regulated industries, though, and would see weird antipatterns emerge when different teams wouldn't trust each other's use of the tool.
+^Before US Government, I'd spent two years with AUTOMATION VENDOR, where I'd spent time COACHING around DevOps, I struggled to NURTURE DevOps in REGULATED , though, and would see weird ANTIPATTERNS emerge when  TEAMS wouldn't TRUST each OTHER's use of the TOOL.

 ---